kibernick/pycontacts/README.md

 ## Find person by email address for any substring

-The simplest solution in the currect setup would be to change the `BaseManager.filter` method to optionally accomodate for inexact matches, with a suffix added to the kwarg.
+The simplest solution in the current setup would be to change the `BaseManager.filter` method to optionally accomodate for inexact matches, with a suffix added to the kwarg.

 For example, by being able to call: `persons.filter(email__contains="thomas"` we would then get all email addresses containing this substring.
 We should be to implement this and other similar "field lookups" by abstracting the `filter` method.

+## Improvements

+* Email address matching by prefix string.
+* Move the `id` field alongside other attributes - for easier filtering.
+* Consider if worthwhile - switching to lists of dicts (instead of the current dicts of dicts) for storage.
+* Add a simple persistence layer that would allow JSON serialization.